 “What are my highest value activities?”

 Your ‘highest value activities’ are the most rewarding activities where you get most bang for your buck.
 If you were to evaluate them using the 80:20 rule, these activities would be the 20% activities that account for 80% of your joy, wellbeing, fulfillment, and sense of belonging—the activities that generate your highest payoff or reward.

-Lower value activities fall into the 80% of activities that only generate 20% of your productivity, and these you are allowed to put to the side and give minimal attention to, or what Brian Tracy dubs ‘positive procrastination’.
+Lower value activities fall into the 80% of activities that only generate 20% or less of your payoff or reward.
+These activities you are allowed to put to the side and give minimal attention to, or what Brian Tracy dubs ‘positive procrastination’.

-So, your task for this session is to identify your Top 3 ‘high-value activities’ that generate 80% of your productivity.
+So, your task for this session is to identify your Top 3 ‘high-value activities’ that generate 80% of your payoff or reward in life.